-The Royals have a young group but have raved about the impact that veterans like Zack Greinke have had on the team.
+The Royals have a young group, but have raved about the impact veterans like Zack Greinke have had on the team.

 They could add to that group of veterans with Eric Hosmer, but that’s not looking likely.

 Hosmer is available after getting designated for assignment by the Cubs.
-Things have been tumultuous for Hosmer since he left Kansas City to sign with San Diego ahead of the 2018 season.
-He never lived up to expectations with the Padres, then had underwhelming runs with the Red Sox and Cubs.
+Things have been tumultuous for Hosmer since he left Kansas City to sign with the Padres ahead of the 2018 season.
+He never lived up to expectations in San Diego, then had underwhelming runs with the Red Sox and Cubs.

 At this point, his best days are behind him, but he certainly knows what it takes to win in Kansas City.
 However, Royals manager Matt Quatraro didn’t seem particularly interested in a Hosmer reunion when asked about it on Fescoe in the Morning.